A Life, and Death, Surrendered to the Lord

-Without recounting here his many books, which have been a great blessing to so many, I will simply note today that a new work has recently been issued under the title Saving Grace.
-This new book consists of 366 excerpts drawn from Dr. Miller’s sermons, portioned out for daily devotional reading.
+Without recounting here his many books, which have been a great blessing to so many, I will simply note today a “new” work issued in 2012 under the title Saving Grace.
+I say “new” because the book consists of 366 excerpts drawn from Dr. Miller’s sermons, portioned out for daily devotional reading.
 It makes for most interesting reading.

 As a sample of the entries in this book, the following is the entry for December 18:

 Truly, truly, I say to you, when you were young, you used to dress yourself and walk wherever you wanted, but when you are old, you will stretch out your hands, and another will dress you and carry you where you do not want to go.”
 (This he said to show by what kind of death he was to glorify God.)–John 21:18-19.